ralphje/imagemounter/docs/commandline.rst

    Implies :option:`--stats`.

+.. cmdoption:: --carve

+   Carves the filesystem for missing files.

 Mount behaviour
 ^^^^^^^^^^^^^^^
 These arguments alter some pieces of the mount behaviour of :mod:`imagemounter`, mostly to ease your work.